DFE-Digital/get-into-teaching-app/app/views/content/returning-to-teaching.md

 * read up on [teaching interview tips](https://www.teachertoolkit.co.uk/2019/04/04/job-interviews) and [get pointers on remote interviews](https://www.tes.com/news/coronavirus-10-tips-acing-remote-job-interview)
 * ensure your [pension is up to date](https://www.teacherspensions.co.uk/members/working-life/life-events/moving-abroad.aspx)

-## If you're a UK-trained teacher considering returning from overseas

-We’re here to support you to [progress your teaching career in England](/international-returners).